patricksavalle/devops-project-template/README.md

 - [ ] Adopt [LSD/LEAN](content/lsd-lean.md) as your agile philosophy

+- [ ] Establish a culture of open, blameless communication

 - [ ] Never go dark, never assume, communicate with appropriate [stakeholders](content/project-plan.md#stakeholders) in all phases of the project